Learning Optimal Classification Trees Robust to Distribution Shifts: Calibration of Uncertainty Set Parameters

-We first show how to calibrate the uncertainty set in the case where all features in the data are unbounded integers (or where no bound is known).
-We calibrate the parameters of~\eqref{eq:generalUncertainty} with an assumed probability of certainty in the nominal value of for feature $f$ of training sample~$i$, denoted~$\rho^i_f \in (0,1]$.
+We calibrate the parameters of~\eqref{eq:generalUncertainty} with an assumed probability of certainty in the nominal value of feature $f$ and training sample~$i$, denoted~$\rho^i_f \in (0,1]$.
 Without any other knowledge of the distribution shift, we follow the principle of maximum entropy~\citep{jaynes1957information}, which chooses the distribution of the perturbations with greatest entropy and thus highest uncertainty subject to our assumption of the probability of certainty~$\rho^i_f$.
 To this end, we select the geometric distribution with parameter~$\rho^i_f$ as the distribution of the magnitude of perturbation~$|\xi^i_f|$, and select the direction of perturbation~$\sgn(\xi^i_f)$ uniformly.
-That is, for $\zeta^i_f$ the realization of the perturbation of~$x^i_f$, the probability that~$x^i_f$ is perturbed by~$\xi^i_f$ is given by the symmetric geometric distribution
+That is, for~$\zeta^i_f \in \mathbb{Z}$ the realization of the perturbation of~$x^i_f$, the probability that~$x^i_f$ is perturbed by~$\xi^i_f$ is given by the symmetric geometric distribution

 and the magnitude of perturbation follows a geometric distribution such that

 We now follow the idea of building uncertainty sets using hypothesis testing as in~\cite{bertsimas2018data}.
 We set up a likelihood ratio test on the magnitude of the perturbation with threshold~$\lambda^{|\mathcal{I}|}$ for~$\lambda \in (0,1]$, where we add the exponent~$|\mathcal{I}|$ to normalize across different datasets with varying number of training samples.
 Our null hypothesis is that the magnitude of a given perturbation~$\boldsymbol \xi$ of our dataset comes from the distribution described by~\eqref{eq:geometric}.
 If this null hypothesis fails to be rejected, then~$\boldsymbol \xi$ lies within our uncertainty set.
 Hence,~$\boldsymbol \xi$ lies within our uncertainty set if it satisfies the constraint